-The Bloomberg Philanthropies Initiative for Global Road Safety (BIGRS)

-Old entry.
 The Bloomberg Philanthropies Initiative for Global Road Safety is a 12-year, $259 million project that aims to reduce traffic deaths and injuries in low- and middle-income countries.
 Initiative partners representing the world's leading road safety organizations coordinate with in-country governmental and non-governmental stakeholder to implement road safety activities, focusing on four primary risk factors: speeding, impaired driving, helmet use, and seatbelt use.
 As a partner in the initiative, IACP's primary role is to work alongside in-country law enforcement agencies to implement evidence-based interventions that have been proven to reduce road traffic fatalities and injuries.

-For more information on this initiative, please contact Program Manager Aimee Gallagher at Gallagher@theiacp.org.
+For more information on this initiative, please contact Senior Program Manager Aimee Cheung at Cheung@theiacp.org.